Managing difficult conversations

 See discussing dementia care options for advice on how to deal with this situation.

-We help you to get the best out of difficult discussions by voicing concerns tactfully, asking the right questions and ...
+Get the best out of difficult discussions by voicing concerns tactfully, asking the right questions and listening.